myrual/mixin-network-snapshot-golang/README.md

 ```

-### When income asset will be transferred to your account
+### Did all asset belongs to developer?
-1. All income payment will be AUTOMATICALLY sent to your own Mixin Messenger account.
+1. All income payment will be AUTOMATICALLY sent to your own Mixin Messenger account with ZERO transaction fee in 1 seconds.
 2. You can also ask the program send all money to your Mixin Messenger account if the program exit accidently.

 ```shell
 curl -X POST -H "Content-Type: application/json" 127.0.0.1:8080/moneygohome
 ```

 response will be similar to follow
 ```json
 total 20 account will send all balance to admin
 ```
-3. It can be automatically transfer to your own cold wallet address(To be done)

-### How long time to confirm user's payment
+### payment confirmation time
 1. EOS: 3 minutes
 2. Stellar: 2 minutes
 3. Bitcoin/USDT: 60 minutes